mr-kingshuk/vinayak-night-canteen-server/README.md

 <details>
 <summary><ins>2.
 Verify Razorpay Payment</ins></summary><br>

 **Description:** Verifies the payment using Razorpay's verification process.
 If the payment is successfully verified, the `paymentStatus` is set to `true` and the order details are updated with the Razorpay payment ID.
+The new order is then emitted to all connected clients via WebSocket.
 If verification fails, the order number is decremented, and the user is redirected to the client base URL.

 ```bash
   POST /api/orders/verification